 “The minute we don’t share our culture is the minute our culture dies” – Greg Solatorio, Cultural Practitioner in Molokai’s Halawa Valley.

 The people of Molokai have watched their neighboring islands transform one-by-one from rustic terrain and unspoiled beaches to ritzy resorts and posh beach bars.
 Molokai is among the last bastions left of the “real” Hawaii.
-Now, locals are fighting with all their might to preserve their way of life and share their culture with the world.
+Now, locals are fighting with all their might to preserve their way of life and share their Hawaiian culture with the world.

 During my three days in Molokai covering the Ka Hula Piko festival, I learned about the island and its unique relationship with tourism.
-Simply put, the island welcomes tourists with open minds and open hearts, with open arms.
+Simply put, this Hawaiian island welcomes tourists with open minds and open hearts, with open arms.
 They want to attract travelers who eagerly wish to learn their story and experience Molokai like a local.